 2018 Weekend Calendar

 This family-friendly trip offers cross-country skiing for all abilities, plus all kinds of winter fun!
 Lodging, x-c ski passes, and all meals included.
-Rooms are also available to stay an extra night and depart on Monday, 2/12 – these do tend to fill up fast.
+Rooms are also available to stay an extra night and depart on Monday, 2/11 – these do tend to fill up fast.
 Mark your calendar and join us for a fun weekend!
 Deposits are due in December.
-Some of us will likely also stay one or two nights at the Highland Lodge before Craftsbury – a great opportunity to better explore the Highland Center trails.
-Come help us celebrate our 25thyear.
-Look for the full write-up below.
+Add on a one or two night stay at the lovely Highland Lodge before Craftsbury – a great opportunity to better explore the Highland Center trails.
+Look for the full write-up in the next Pedal Talk.

 Contact Jim and Paula Fines at (978) 764-9868 or email@example.com for more information or to hold a room.

 The 38th annual GSW weekend in the Great North Woods region of NH included some great cycling weather on Friday and Saturday while Sunday was pretty wet.
 We had unexpected sag services along the main Route 102 corridor in Vermont thanks to Christina Brown who volunteered her time, cold water, Gatorade, fruit, and snacks.
 She provided sag services maybe 20 years ago and was glad to return and see friends of yesteryear.
 The 2019 weekend is already on her calendar!

 A total of 14 people pedaled and enjoyed local dinners Friday and Saturday plus the Saturday afternoon GSW social held at our headquarters, the Lancaster Motor Inn.
 Many good roads with low traffic made for great cycling on the recently rebuilt Lost Nation route and the Vermont side of the Connecticut River.